Joan Davis: Television

 Davis was the star of the unsold pilot Let's Join Joanie, recorded in 1950.
 The proposed series was a television adaptation of Leave It to Joan.

-When I Love Lucy premiered in October 1951 and became a top-rated TV series, sponsors wanted more of the same.
-I Married Joan premiered in 1952, casting Davis as the manic wife of a mild-mannered community judge (Jim Backus), who got her husband into wacky jams with or without the help of a younger sister, played by her real-life daughter Beverly Wills.
+When I Love Lucy premiered in October 1951 on the CBS network and became a top-rated TV series, sponsors wanted more of the same, with another female performer who could handle physical comedy.
+I Married Joan premiered in 1952 on NBC, casting Davis as the manic wife of a mild-mannered community judge (Jim Backus), who got her husband into wacky jams with or without the help of a younger sister, played by her real-life daughter Beverly Wills.
 Davis was also one of the show's executive producers.
 I Married Joan did not achieve the ratings success enjoyed by I Love Lucy, but during its first two years, it received moderately successful ratings, even cracking the top 25 for the 1953–1954 season.
 However, by the start of its third year, not only were the ratings beginning to slip, but Davis was experiencing fatigue from heart issues.
-She was granted her request to be released from her contract, and the series was canceled in the spring of 1955.
-I Married Joan experienced greater success in syndication; it was one of the early series to take advantage of that avenue.
+She asked to be released from her contract, and the series was canceled in the spring of 1955.
+I Married Joan experienced greater success in syndication; it was one of the early series to succeed with local stations.

-After Davis's death in May 1961, I Married Joan was pulled from syndication until litigation over her estate, including her residuals from the show's syndicated reruns, could be settled in court (an issue complicated by the deaths of all of her next of kin in a house fire in 1963).

 In 1956, a year after I Married Joan ended its primetime run, Davis was approached by ABC to star in The Joan Davis Show.
 The premise of this series had Davis playing a musical-comedy entertainer who had raised a daughter on her own.
 Davis used her real name as the lead character.
 Veteran actress Hope Summers was cast as Joan's housekeeper, and Wills was signed to play Joan's daughter, also named Beverly.
 Ray Ferrell was cast as Joan's grandson Stevie.
 In the pilot, Joan was introduced to her five-year-old grandson for the first time and was trying to convince Beverly, despite her hectic show-business schedule and her somewhat zany personality, that she was a loving and responsible grandmother.
 The pilot did not sell as a series for ABC.
 It was forgotten among Davis' television work until many years later when the Museum of Television and Radio in New York discovered the program and added it to its collection.